Reparameterization and Change of Variables

 This section illustrates the difference between a change of variables and a simple variable transformation.
 A transformation samples a parameter, then transforms it, whereas a change of variables transforms a parameter, then samples it.
 Only the latter requires a Jacobian adjustment.

-It does not matter whether the probability function is expressed using a sampling statement, such as
+It does not matter whether the probability function is expressed using a distribution statement, such as

 log(y) ~ normal(mu, sigma);